DemocracyClub/EveryElection/packages/uk-election-timetables/docs/overview.md

 # Overview

-*Given the polling day of an election in the UK, when should the Statement of Persons Nominated (SoPN) should be published?*
+*Given the polling day of an election in the UK, when should the Statement of Persons Nominated (SoPN) be published?*

 When an election is called in the United Kingdom, the voting public must have access to the list of candidates who have been nominated to that post.